Delight-Fela-Steve/hngi9/csv_task/README.md

 >A new csv file based on the original is created and a sha256 column is added where the generated hash is appended for each respective row

 ### How To Use
+>start by cloning this repository

+>run the command **npm install**, this installs all the necessary dependencies

 >run the command **node index.js path_to_filename secret [Optional]** (where path_to_filename is the route to your csv file)

 >The result of this command generates a jsons folder that contains chip-0007 compatible json files of the respected rows in the csv file